Skip to main content

 Trust the publisher

-A plugin signed by a key the agent does not know is rejected with exit code 10.
-Add the public key to the agent’s trust list:
+A plugin signed by a key the agent does not know is rejected with the signature-invalid exit code (3) and the message signer <id> not in /etc/ados/plugin-keys/.
+Copy the publisher’s public key (the .pem half from keygen, not the .priv.pem) into the agent’s trust directory, naming the file after the signer id:

 Registry